SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-04-wastewater-reredux.md

   - The _magnitude_ of that association varies not too much for cases (0.96 - 2.7), so
     cases are kind of steadily predictable.
   - However, the slope for death rates varies over 2 orders of magnitude (0.0021 - 0.19).
-    This reflects the very different character of the waves.
+    This reflects the very different character of the waves and how outcomes differ when vaccination goes up and treatment gets better.

 ### Limitations, or what we'd like to have done better